 You'll need to check with your local regulations to know the exact requirements.
 Typically, a double-walled Class A pipe (like the Duravent double wall pipe) is recommended.

 Is there a max length of pizza oven chimney vent pipe allowed?

 We have seen 30 feet of venting used without drafting issues with our Chicago Brick Ovens.

 As the wall pipe will be going through a roof space (Class A Chimney), how do I install?

-You do need a conversion kit to go through the roof – most fireplace guys sell them.
+You will need a conversion kit to go through the roof – most fireplace stores sell them.
 You can't just run a double pipe through a roof – there needs to be some type of insulated piece around it.

 What is the expected delivery time?

-Depending on where you live you should receive it within 4-10 days.
+Depending on where you live you should receive it within 4-10 days once it ships.
 We will give you shipping information and instructions once the freight company has confirmed pick up.
 We usually arrange pickup within 1-2 business days of purchase unless your order is a custom build that has a longer lead time.